Seizure Dog Graphic

 - Secondary Seizures: Seizures resulting from an identifiable brain abnormality.

 - Primary Seizures: Seizures for which neither of the above problems apply (i.e., when no cause can be found).

 Animals Less than Age Six Months

-Seizures are usually caused by infections of the brain.
+In this age group, seizures are usually caused by brain infections.
 For dogs, the most common infectious diseases would be canine distemper or a parasitic infection such as with Toxoplasma or Neospora.
 Analysis of cerebrospinal fluid, obtained by a tap under anesthesia, would be important though now that PCR technology is available for detecting DNA of infectious agents, less invasive testing may be recommended depending on the infectious under suspicion.